 - Existing credits

-All of a sudden, the jigsaw Google is trying to put together of your ideal user gets a bunch of new pieces.
-Now they can tell with greater accuracy which bids for which audience groups will give you the best returns.
+All of a sudden, the jigsaw Google puts together of your ideal customer gets a bunch of new pieces added to it.
+They can tell with greater accuracy which bids to which clusters of users will give you the best long-term returns.